MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 For more information about connecting to git, see [Connect a workspace to an Azure repo](git-integration/git-get-started.md#connect-a-workspace-to-an-azure-repo).

+## Step 6: Working in an isolated workspace

-## Step 6: Edit workspace
+## Step 6: Edit the workspace

 Make changes to the workspace by creating, deleting, or editing an item.
 In this tutorial, we change the format of a dataset column.
-You can edit the workspace in [Power BI Desktop](/power-bi/fundamentals/desktop-what-is-desktop) or data model.
+You can edit the workspace in [Power BI Desktop](/power-bi/fundamentals/desktop-what-is-desktop) or [data model](/power-bi/transform-model/service-edit-data-models).
 In this tutorial, we edit the workspace from the data model.

 1. From the dataset workspace, select the dataset ellipsis (three dots)  > **Open data model**.